Skip to main content

 • Two separate storage accounts:

-• Azure Files identity-based access is configured for data storage account in Azure Files
+• Azure Files identity-based access configured for the data storage account in Azure Files

 Supported options: